Devecor/ess/README.md

 # vss-cmd

-Here is a guide for using vss in commond.
+Here is a guide for using vss in command.
 This document is powered by sphinx